fax4ever/nlp-projects/README.md

 6. Categorical inputs for type / category / subcategories

-We can map those as nn.Embedding
+We can map those as numbers bet 0 and the size of all possible values - 1

 ### The idea of multi modal NN